CeleritasCelery/coredumped/content/post/pointer_tagging.md

 mov     eax, DWORD PTR [rdi + 3]
 ```

 Interestingly, clang/LLVM [will not do this optimization](https://godbolt.org/z/79f89oxex), even if you explicitly use subtraction in the code (it will always convert it back to an `and`).
 However, GCC will happily [do this optimziation](https://godbolt.org/z/bT3Tbnq67).
 This makes the GCC version of the sum benchmark about 20% faster than the LLVM version in the cases where this is applicable.
 My best guess is that there is some peephole optimization in LLVM that is doing a "strength reduction" to convert some subtractions to `and`'s, which is ruining its ability to merge it into the load.
-Compilers are complicated.
+Compilers are complicated&nbsp;[^fn:2].

 ### x86 {#x86}